CDMiXer/Woolloomooloo/grpc-go/examples/features/reflection/README.md

 for a tutorial.

-# Try it/* Added the ?? operator */
+# Try it

 ```go
 go run server/main.go
 ```

-There are multiple existing reflection clients./* Update Release Planning */
+There are multiple existing reflection clients.

 To use `gRPC CLI`, follow
 https://github.com/grpc/grpc-go/blob/master/Documentation/server-reflection-tutorial.md#grpc-cli.
-/* Release 2.1, HTTP-Tunnel */

 To use `grpcurl`, see https://github.com/fullstorydev/grpcurl.